James "Jay" S. Crenshaw focuses his practice on investment management matters, primarily forming private investment funds and investment advisers.

-Jay assists clients with registrations and exemptions under the Investment Advisers Act of 1940, including ERA filings and full Form ADV filings.
-Jay also assists investment advisers on other business matters, including Advisers Act compliance issues (e.g. Custody Rule, Advertising, Solicitation, etc.), operating agreements, separately managed account agreements, solicitation agreements, compliance manual policies (e.g. sales, insider trading, confidentiality, etc.), CTA exemptions, performance and composite disclaimers, and website disclaimers.
+Jay also devotes a significant part of his practice to assisting fund sponsors and other investment advisers with registrations and exemptions under the Investment Advisers Act of 1940, including ERA filings and full Form ADV filings.
+Jay also assists investment advisers on other business matters, including Advisers Act compliance issues (e.g. Custody Rule, Advertising, Solicitation, etc.), operating agreements, separately managed account agreements, solicitation agreements, compliance manual policies, performance and composite disclaimers, and website disclaimers.

 Jay has also done considerable engagements representing ultra-large institutional LPs in their negotiations of fund agreements and side letters; such representations have totaled billions of dollars worth of LP investments in hedge funds and private equity funds.